Where’s My State Refund? Track Your Refund in Every State

 • If you’re not sure if you need to file a tax return, contact your tax professional or the IRS (1-800-829-1040).

-• Use your W-2s from your employers to calculate how much money was taken out of your wages for state taxes.
+• Use your W-2 from your to calculate how much money was taken out of your wages for state taxes.

 • Research and factor in the allowances offered by your state.